In general, most people don’t even bother with Rental Properties – the Stock Market is king when it comes to investing.

-If rent prices and all non-mortgage payments rise by an average of 3% per year, your total cash will grow exponentially each year, and after 30 years will have totaled $174,846.90 – an increase of $108,246.90 in cash flow if your cash flow didn’t increase each year.
+If rent prices and all non-mortgage payments rise by an average of 3% per year, my total cash flow will grow exponentially each year, and after 30 years will have totaled $174,846.90 – comparing this to the original amount of $66,600 gives me an increase of $108,246.90 in cash flow compared to my original projection.

 Adding this to our total, our initial investment is now worth $380,983.90.

 Let’s take a break from discussing returns and talk about everyone’s favorite topic: Taxes.

 In the stock market, you pay taxes on dividends earned every year, and you pay capital gains tax when you sell.

 The tax you’ll pay on dividends is small, and can usually be made up for by utilizing tax loss harvesting.

 However, Capital gains tax is a much bigger deal.
 How much you’ll pay depends on your income levels (see here for a breakdown).